Manufacturing magnesium bike frames is tricky, but their extensive performance benefits make them well worth considering.

 Magnesium can be used to engineer bike frames that are lighter than aluminum while maintaining high tensile strength and damping capabilities.
 All of that leads to a much smoother, more efficient ride.
 Magnesium also comes in at a lower price point than popular lightweight materials like carbon fiber.

 Hope for magnesium’s future in manufacturing comes through the development of new alloys.
-These alloys can help reduce the negative impact of corrosion, improve stability and help magnesium become a more usable material.
-Finding great alloys can take years of research, and many companies seek to protect their formulas as trade secrets.
+Companies pursuing this avenue are looking to create alloys that can help reduce the negative impact of corrosion, improve stability and help magnesium become a more usable material.
+However, finding great alloys can take years of research, and many companies seek to protect their formulas as trade secrets.

 This is an updated version of an article originally published by the Investing News Network in 2014.